constantinadrian/savour/README.md

         7. Recipe Page

             - Where the users can view the recipe information.
-From this page, if logged in, the owner of the recipe can click on edit link if he want's to edit his recipe
+From this page, if logged in, the owner of the recipe can click on the edit link if he wants to edit his recipe

-            - From this page they can navigate to the category that the recipe is from
+            - From this page, they can navigate to the category that the recipe is from

-            - From this page they can navigate to see all the recipes that was uploaded by the specific user
+            - From this page, they can navigate to see all the recipes that were uploaded by the specific user

             - All users that are registered can rate on this page the recipes of other users

         8. Profile Page

-            - Where the user can see all this recipes
+            - Where the user can see all his recipes

         9. Manage Categories Page (Admin Only)